Indo-Roman trade relations: Establishment

 Coin of the Roman Emperor Augustus found at the Pudukottai hoard.
 British Museum.

-Indian copy of an aureus of Faustina Major, 2nd century CE.
+Indian copy of an aureus of Faustina Major, 2nd century AD.
 British Museum.

 The replacement of Greek kingdoms by the Roman Empire as the administrator of the eastern Mediterranean basin led to the strengthening of direct maritime trade with the east and the elimination of the taxes extracted previously by the middlemen of various land based trading routes.
 Strabo's mention of the vast increase in trade following the Roman annexation of Egypt indicates that monsoon was known from his time.

-The trade started by Eudoxus of Cyzicus in 130 BCE kept increasing according to Strabo (II.5.12.):
+The trade started by Eudoxus of Cyzicus in 130 BC kept increasing according to Strabo (II.5.12.):

 At any rate, when Gallus was prefect of Egypt, I accompanied him and ascended the Nile as far as Syene and the frontiers of Kingdom of Aksum (Ethiopia), and I learned that as many as one hundred and twenty vessels were sailing from Myos Hormos to the subcontinent, whereas formerly, under the Ptolemies, only a very few ventured to undertake the voyage and to carry on traffic in Indian merchandise.